MasterScott/deepify/INSTALL.md

 4 - Updating the tool
 ---------------------

-Torfy is a tool in development mantained by its [authors](AUTHORS.md) and, thus, we will commit new issues and functionalities from time to time.
-To upgrade your local Torfy installation you can type the following:
+Deepify is a tool in development mantained by its [authors](AUTHORS.md) and, thus, we will commit new issues and functionalities from time to time.
+To upgrade your local Deepify installation you can type the following:
 ```
-pip install torfy --upgrade
+pip install deepify --upgrade
 ```
 Under MacOS or Linux systems, you may need to do this as superuser:
 ```
-sudo pip install torfy --upgrade
+sudo pip install deepify --upgrade
 ```
 This will manage all the dependencies for you and will try to download the latest "stable" version.
 If you want to try a prerelease version, you can type:
 ```
-sudo pip install torfy --upgrade --pre
+sudo pip install deepify --upgrade --pre
 ```
 But please, do it under your responsibility.
 Strange things may take place!